 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
-As of the filing date of this Quarterly Report, there is an outbreak of a novel and highly contagious form of coronavirus ("COVID-19"), which the World Health Organization has declared a global pandemic, the United States has declared a national emergency and every state in the United States is under a federal disaster declaration.
-Many states, including those in which the Company and its borrowers operate, have issued orders requiring the closure of non-essential businesses and/or requiring residents to stay at home.
+As of the filing date of this Quarterly Report, there is a continued outbreak of the novel coronavirus ("COVID-19") pandemic, for which the World Health Organization has declared a global pandemic, the United States has declared a national emergency and every state in the United States is under a federal disaster declaration.
+Many states, including those in which the Company and its borrowers operate, have issued orders requiring the closure of, or certain restrictions on the operation of, non-essential businesses and/or requiring residents to stay at home.
 The COVID-19 pandemic and preventative measures taken to contain or mitigate its spread have caused, and are continuing to cause, business shutdowns or the re-introduction of business shutdowns, cancellations of events and restrictions on travel, significant reductions in demand for certain goods and services, reductions in business activity and financial transactions, supply chain interruptions and overall economic and financial market instability both globally and in the United States.
-Such effects will likely continue for the duration of the pandemic, which is uncertain, and for some period thereafter, which could adversely affect the Company's business, financial condition and results of operations.
-The Company believes the estimates and assumptions underlying its consolidated financial statements are reasonable and supportable based on the information available as of June 30, 2020, however, uncertainty over the ultimate impact the COVID-19 pandemic will have on the global economy and the COVID-19 pandemic.
-Actual results could differ from those estimates.
+While several countries, as well as certain states in the United States, have relaxed the public health restrictions with a view to partially or fully reopen their economies, recurring COVID-19 outbreaks have led to the re-introduction of such restrictions in certain states in the United States and globally and could continue to lead to the re-introduction of such restrictions elsewhere.